open/close all folders

 - Drop the Hammer: His Weapon of Choice.

 - My Country, Right or Wrong: He is an ultranationalist to say the least.
-Said terrorist scandal was linked to attacks against Korean businesses in Japan, an he now controls a "foreigner-free" part of Tokyo while trying to be the face of the ultranationalist movement.
+The aforementioned terrorist scandal was linked to attacks against Korean businesses in Japan, and he now controls a "foreigner-free" part of Tokyo while trying to be the face of the ultranationalist movement.

 - The Exile: After his capture, the Avatar puts him on an empty alternate Earth until his trial, rather than a jail he can just walk out of.
 Later, he's put into a Lockbox.